 Because we are a global community it takes a couple of days before everybody’s tracks are shared across all social accounts - which makes the weekend a great time to spend 5 or 10 minutes on your phone searching the hashtag on Twitter, Instagram and Facebook.

 You must publish at least one track a month.

-When you publish a track you commit to adopting the sharing and community behaviors during the week.
+When you publish a track you commit to sharing to social, with the #musicto hashtag before Saturday.